 We also saw the release of Super Mario 3D All-Stars, which saw Nintendo release a bundle of three highly sought-after games on the Nintendo Switch: Super Mario 64, Super Mario Sunshine, and my personal favorite, Super Mario Galaxy.
 This collection was strangely taken off sale on March 31 as a timed release, but it has never really been explained why.

-We are still very early on in 2022, but Nintendo already released some contenders for Game of the Year, including Pokémon Legends: Arceus and Kirby and the Forgotten Kingdom.
-Both of these games have gotten almost perfect scores across their reviews, and we are only in March.
+In 2022, Nintendo released some contenders for Game of the Year, including Pokémon Legends: Arceus and Kirby and the Forgotten Kingdom.
+Both of these games have gotten almost perfect scores across their reviews.
+Meanwhile, in 2023 we're now playing Legend of Zelda: Tears of the Kingdom and loving it.

 So, let's get on with our list of what we think are the best Nintendo Switch games you can play right now.
 Keep in mind that this list is not ranked from best to worst.